Type U 31 submarine: Design

 The U-boats were armed with four 50 cm torpedo tubes, two fitted in the bow and two in the stern, and carried 6 torpedoes.
 Most boats received one or two 8.8 cm SK L/30 deck guns, which were later replaced with 10.5 cm SK L/45 guns on some.
 The boats' complement was 4 officers and 31 enlisted.

+Service history

+Between 1912 and 1915 eleven were built on Germaniawerft in Kiel.
+Problems with the timely delivery of their diesel engines led to delays up to eleven months, and they. were commissioned between September 1913 and February 1915.